privacysandbox/aggregation-service/docs/debugging.md

 ### Privacy Budget Service Errors

-When aggregation is performed in debug mode, the privacy budget is **not** consumed.
-Furthermore, budget will not be checked while running in debug mode -- even if budget is not available, the summary report will still be generated successfully.
-See the section below for the possible return codes in the getJob API response.
+When an aggregation job is performed with `debug_run` enabled, the privacy budget is **not** consumed.
+Furthermore, budget availability will not be checked while `debug_run` is enabled -- even if budget is not available, the summary report will still be generated successfully.

-#### Debug Mode Aggregation Outcomes

-**Success:** Returns code `SUCCESS` | Aggregation job successfully processed.

-**Success with aggregation errors:** Returns code `SUCCESS_WITH_ERRORS` | Aggregation job successfully processed but some reports have errors.